teejl/the_Programmer/README.md

 One day I would like to build a system where the information is in one place and any analysis I would like to pull can be pulled directly from the server.
 Like running a report with an sql statement.
 But I need the report to have pictures.
 Everything just makes more sense with pictures right?

-## My Vision
+## Python Bias

 As I continue my journey into programming I notice that choosing the language is sometimes the most difficult part.
 Personally I am a fan of Python, but that is because it is free software.
 There are also great options like VBA because in the workplace everyone uses Excel.
 Identifying the correct programming language comes down to what is the purpose of the language?

 I am not writing to display the number of purposes out there for each language, for if I did I would surely miss many purposes.
 A lot of the languages can achieve the same job.
-Instead I am hear to present my purpose as a motivation to other programmers out there in the Universe.
+Instead I present my purpose as a motivation to other programmers out there in the Universe.

 My purpose is simple: I want the computer to work for me to stimulate my intellectual mind.
 That is, any redundant and mundane task I have I want to be able to create a computer to do it for me.
 I will be in control of making the decisions of what information to gather, what decisions to make based off the information, and the methods to perform on the set of data.
 However gathering the information, presenting the information, and manually calculating the information is up to my expertise as a programmer.

-I have a vision that I can one day achieve this potential with my programming.
-I have started to learn UiPath, and I will continue to tie together my programming language to hopefully create such a machine that will be at my will.
-I fear that job opportunities will be lost.
-They wouldn't have been fun jobs though.
+I hope to one day achieve the potential to leverage my programming to maximum intellectual insight.

 ## Python Stock Tracker

-I have begun some programming with python and UiPath to track stock prices and simulate my custom portfolio.
+I have begun some programming with Python and UiPath to track stock prices and simulate my custom portfolio.

 I have made a UiPath script that will retrieve stock prices for each of the indexes I have chosen automatically.
 I am retrieving the open price for each stock, and plan on tracking the prices over time to see where I would be through a portfolio simulation.
 It is tough to do a simulation since it take a lot of patience.

+I have just recently found out that there is a googlefinance package for python.
+This makes the tasks I am doing in UiPath slow.
+It seems that if I keep down this path it is better to know Python then C++ since these two languages can help one master practice and production respectively.

+My next move is to start reading "Python for Finance".
+It is sponsored by the Python Quants Group.
+I am very interested in one day participating in the program, but before I make such a commitment I want to know where I stand with Python for Finance.

+On the side I will keep running my ratchet UiPath and Python stock tracker.
+There are always insights to be made mathematically despite the lack of programming knowledge.